The main game:

 Ellie: Ellie is the name of the little girl who broke your fucking finger!

-On the one hand, you get Ellie fighting David in what is essentially the game's only boss fight.
+- On the one hand, you get Ellie fighting and killing David in what is essentially the game's only boss fight.